Guide to the Epsom Derby and Best Betting Sites

 Epsom Derby History

-The Earls of Derby expressed great interest in horses and racing all the way back to the 17th century.
-In 1779, the Epsom Oaks, a race for three-year-old fillies, was initiated, and it stands as the sister race to the Derby.
+The Derby family's interest in horses and racing dates back to the 17th century.
+Such was their fascination that in 1779 they initiated the running of the Epsom Oaks, a race for three-year-old fillies.
+It is run at the same venue as the Derby and is the sister race to the more famous event.

-A year later, the Epsom Derby began, and legend has it that the name of the race came down to a coin flip between the twelfth Earl of Derby and his house guest at the time, Sir Charles Bunbury.
+Twelve months later, the Epsom Derby began, and it is said that the title of the race came down to a coin toss between the 12th Earl of Derby and his house guest at the time, Sir Charles Bunbury.

 Epsom Derby Triple Crown Horse Racing